defuse/defuse.github.io/content/posts/making-zcash-light-wallets-faster-and-more-private.md

 ciphertext unless either you can decrypt a message encrypted to a mixing authority's public key key or you created the transaction yourself.
-This guarantees that even if the detection server learns a user's address, their true transactions are still hiding in an epoch-sized anonymity set.
-At most, they learn how many transactions the user receives in each epoch, and can identify the address owner (by IP address) when they connect and ask for their transactions.
+This guarantees that even if the detection server learns a user's address, their true notes are still hiding in an epoch-sized anonymity set.
+At most, they learn how many notes the user receives in each epoch, and can identify the address owner (by IP address) when they connect and ask for their transactions.

 #### Obfuscating the number of transactions received